dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

 }
 ```

-#### Use anonymous credentials
+### Use anonymous credentials

-If exporting to S3 or MinIO where credentials are not required, you can set `anonymous` to true.
+When exporting to S3 or MinIO where credentials are not required, you can set `anonymous` to true.

 ```graphql
 mutation {